irismake/ESP32_Bluetooth_OTA_Firmware_Update/docs/en/api-reference/system/freertos_idf.rst

 - Checking if time slicing is required (i.e., triggering a context switch)
 - Executing the application tick hook

-In ESP-IDF FreeRTOS, each core will receive a periodic interrupt and independently run the tick interrupt.
+In ESP-IDF FreeRTOS, each core receives a periodic interrupt and independently run the tick interrupt.
 The tick interrupts on each core are of the same period but can be out of phase.
 However, the tick responsibilities listed above are not run by all cores:

-- CPU0 will execute all of the tick interrupt responsibilities listed above
+- CPU0 executes all of the tick interrupt responsibilities listed above
-- CPU1 will only check for time slicing and execute the application tick hook
+- CPU1 only checks for time slicing and execute the application tick hook

 .. note::

   CPU0 is solely responsible for keeping time in ESP-IDF FreeRTOS.
-Therefore anything that prevents CPU0 from incrementing the tick count (such as suspending the scheduler on CPU0) will cause the entire schedulers time keeping to lag behind.
+Therefore anything that prevents CPU0 from incrementing the tick count (such as suspending the scheduler on CPU0) causes the entire schedulers time keeping to lag behind.

 Idle Tasks
 ^^^^^^^^^^